phrase/react-intl-phraseapp/README.md

 If this does not work for you, you can also integrate the [JavaScript snippet manually](https://help.phrase.com/en/articles/2183908-integrate-in-context-editor-into-any-web-framework).

-### Import from react-intl-phrasapp rather than from react-intl
+### Import from react-intl-phraseapp rather than from react-intl

 Find all imports of `FormattedMessage`, `FormattedHTMLMessage` and change the source from `react-intl` to `react-intl-phrasapp`.